cvs-health/testaro/README.md

 Running Testaro requires telling it which operations (including tests) to perform and which URLs to perform them on, and giving Testaro an object to put its output into.

-## Origin

-Work on the custom tests in this package began in 2017, and work on the multi-package federation that Testaro implements began in early 2018.
-These two aspects were combined into the [Autotest](https://github.com/jrpool/autotest) package in early 2021 and into this more limited-purpose package, Testaro, in January 2022.

-Testaro omits some functionalities of Autotest, such as:
-- tests producing results intended to be human-inspected
-- previous versions of scoring algorithms
-- file operations for score aggregation, report revision, and HTML reports
-- a web user interface

 ## System requirements

 Version 14 or later of [Node.js](https://nodejs.org/en/).